 are good tools for exploring hunting in Idaho and access to private lands for turkey hunting.

 Turkeys are found throughout much of the Panhandle Region.
-The Panhandle is experiencing its second mild winter in a row.
-Turkey hunting was good in 2013, the spring was mild, and mild snow conditions this winter will likely allow for high over-winter survival.
-As a result, we expect excellent turkey hunting in 2014.
+The Panhandle is experiencing its third mild winter in a row.
+Turkey hunting was good in 2014, the spring was mild, and mild snow conditions this winter will likely allow for high over-winter survival.
+As a result, we expect excellent turkey hunting in 2015.
 It’s too early to know what spring hunting conditions will be, but turkeys should be plentiful.

 Turkeys are present throughout all forested portions of the region with the highest densities found in and adjacent to the Clearwater River drainage, Snake River drainage, lower Salmon River drainage and the Dworshak (Reservoir) area.
-Good opportunity for hunting is found on Craig Mountain Wildlife Management Area, state and federal property, private property, as well as corporate timber land.
+Good opportunities for turkey hunting are found on Craig Mountain Wildlife Management Area, state and federal property, private property, as well as corporate timber land.

-Production last year was normal and many broods were observed by regional personnel.
+Production the past two years have been normal and many broods were observed by regional personnel.
 Consequently, numbers should be comparable to recent years.
-Mild conditions during the past winter should result in good survival into spring and access to higher elevation areas should be better than on many season openers.
+Mild conditions during the past two winters should result in good survival into spring and access to higher elevation areas should be better than on many season openers.

 The Hunt Planner